-As we showed you earlier, if the Brodys sell the stock themselves, they would have $440,000 left to re-invest after paying the capital gains tax.
+As we showed you earlier, if the Brodys sell the stock themselves, they would have $440,000 left to reinvest after paying the capital gains tax.

 There may also be estate taxes when they die.
 If we assume in our example that the Brodys will have to pay estate taxes at a rate of 55%, $242,000 will go to pay federal estate taxes, leaving the Brody children with $198,000.

 You are probably aware that, in 2010, there is currently no federal estate tax.
-However, Congress may reinstate it at any time, possibly extending the 2009 law which had an exemption of $3.5 million and a tax rate of 45%.
+However, Congress may reinstate it at any time, possibly extending the 2009 law that had an exemption of $3.5 million and a tax rate of 45%.
 If Congress does nothing, the federal estate tax will automatically return in 2011 with a $1 million exemption and a 55% tax rate.
-We don't know when Congress will act and what it will do, but since it looks like this tax is still in our future, it is important to understand how it can impact your family.
+We don’t know when Congress will act and what it will do, but since it looks like this tax is still in our future, it is important to understand how it can impact your family.
 Also, some states have their own death/inheritance tax, so you could be exempt from the federal estate tax and still have to pay a state tax.

 21. Beneficiary Analysis: With CRT